Akash-Mittal/bp-wallet-grpc-spring/README.md

 ## bp-wallet-server(BPWS)

-    Keeps a recorduser Wallet.
+    Keeps a record of balance in user Wallet.
     Expose API for Depositing Money, Withdrawing and Getting Balance in different currencies.

 ## bp-wallet-proto(BPWP)

-    Has proto file and Generated Stubs and Domains shared by BPWC and BPWS.
+    Has proto file(.proto), Generated Stubs and Domains shared by BPWC and BPWS.

 ### Assumptions and Pointers:

-* Server Handles Transaction on First Come First Serve.
+* Server Handles Transaction on FCFS.
 * About "Make sure the client exits when all rounds has been executed."

-	Client Runs on Spring Boot Application and has also exposed SWAGGER API for Testing.
+  * BPWC exposes SWAGGER API for Testing.
-	Client Will process the Request and Wait for next.
   * CLI Command: Not Implemented

 * Technologies

 	* Java 8.